rye/motion-planning/README.md

 }
 ```

-The advantage of doing it this way is that `V` can be any
+The advantage of doing it this way is that `V` can be any `Copy`,
-`Copy, Mul<f64, Output=V>, Add<V, Output=V>` type; this means that linear
+`Mul<f64, Output=V>`, `Add<V, Output=V>` type; this means that linear
 actuation is supported with no additional code, as is _n_-dimensional vectors
 provided that they have implementations to support it.
+This means that our API
+flexibly handles all data types for which these traits are implemented!

 We also added a `Vec3d(V, V, V)` tuple struct and a couple of other things that
 are all transparently supported.